Several members of our congregation have received emails that appear to have come from our staff asking them to buy gift cards.

-Staff emails from other extensions (ie @gmail, @hotmail) may be email phishing.
+- Please only trust personal staff emails that come from an email with the extension @peninsulaunited.com.
+Staff emails from other extensions (ie @gmail, @hotmail) are email phishing.

 It has also come to our attention that some people have been getting calls that look like they are coming from the Crescent site but it is a recorded message saying that it is from Border Security and that an arrest warrant had been issued in their name.
 This is a scam.
 If you get one of these calls, hang up and do not respond as it is from someone spoofing our phone number.